 Back at the lodge, we'll enjoy leisure time in the late afternoon, then come together for dinner.

 After enjoying breakfast, we begin our transfer back to Pokhara.
-Set in a valley where Asia’s ancient civilizations crept down from the highlands of Tibet and the Indo-Gangetic Plain, Pokhara marks an important stop along an age-old trade route.
+Set in a valley where Asia's ancient civilizations crept down from the highlands of Tibet and the Indo-Gangetic Plain, Pokhara marks an important stop along an age-old trade route.
 The mountains around this serene tropical valley shoot up starkly toward the sky, leaping upwards of 26,000 feet and disappearing into the misty shroud that drapes about their shoulders.
-As lofty symbols of man’s highest hopes and the source of eternal inspiration, these peaks are considered sacred to Buddhists, Hindus, Jains, Sikhs, and followers of Tibet’s indigenous Bon traditions alike.
-Machapuchare, the fishtail crown at the center of the Annapurnas, is off-limits to climbers because of its association with the high god Shiva, legs crossed in meditation upon a bed of glacial stillness.
+As lofty symbols of man's highest hopes and the source of eternal inspiration, these peaks are considered sacred to Buddhists, Hindus, Jains, Sikhs, and followers of Tibet's indigenous Bon traditions alike.
+Machapuchare, the fishtail crown at the center of the Annapurnas, is off-limits to climbers because of its association with the high gods.

 We arrive in Pokhara and stroll through a market before lunch at a local restaurant.
 This afternoon is free for you to browse among the lakeside shops of Pokhara or relax in the lodge gardens before dinner at a local restaurant.